javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

 But 2 bytes only allow 65536 combinations that's not enough for every possible symbol.
 So rare symbols are encoded with a pair of 2-byte characters called "a surrogate pair".

-Examples of symbols encoded this way:
+The length of such symbols is `2`:

 ```js run
 alert( '𝒳'.length ); // 2, MATHEMATICAL SCRIPT CAPITAL X